sigsum/sigsum/log.md

-Logs produce tree head signatures by encoding the tree head as a [checkpoint](https://github.com/transparency-dev/formats/blob/main/log/README.md#checkpoint-format), and signing that directly with their ed25519 key, i.e., without using the OpenSSH signature format.
+Logs produce tree head signatures by encoding the tree head as a [checkpoint](https://github.com/transparency-dev/formats/blob/main/log/README.md#checkpoint-format), and signing that directly with their Ed25519 key.
 (Note that the checkpoint format is only used as a signed data serialization format, and is not expressed on the wire.)

 The signed data is composed of three lines, each terminated by a newline (0x0a) character:

-1. `sigsum.org/v1/` followed by the lowercase hex encoding of the log key hash
+1. `sigsum.org/v1/tree/` followed by the *lowercase* hex encoding of the log key hash
 2. the tree size in decimal with no leading zeroes (empty tree has size "0")
 3. the Base64 encoding of the Merkle tree root hash

 ```
-sigsum.org/v1/d99ec0951097ff7b46d6e333ab0f7a68f443846bc81c44b97a7888b6aec31040
+sigsum.org/v1/tree/d99ec0951097ff7b46d6e333ab0f7a68f443846bc81c44b97a7888b6aec31040
 15368405
 31JQUq8EyQx5lpqtKRqryJzA+77WD2xmTyuB4uIlXeE=
 ```